hirokoymj/JavaScript/Javascriptmas2024/quiz.md

 ## Extra

-## How to update a value of object in array.
+## How to update a value of an object in the array.

 **Q1:**

-- Update an object value in array - id=2's name is "Lala".
+- The name of the data with ID 2 is "Lala".

 ```js
 let myArray = [